 Like the upscale Blue Ridge community platted on Puget Mill Company land 25 years earlier, the large tract permitted creative layouts of the lots, allowing the main roads to follow the contours of the land.
-The 1950 Builder home architecture, popular from the late 1940s until 1960, dominate the community with their Roman brick walls, hipped roofs with composition shingles, decorative, wrought iron railing porch supports, and corner windows.
+The 1950 Builder home architecture, popular from the late 1940s until 1960, was the dominant style of homes in the community, with Roman brick walls, hipped roofs with composition shingles, decorative wrought-iron railing porch supports, and corner windows.
 During the Christmas holidays many Seattleites make an annual pilgrimage to Olympic Manor to enjoy the bright lights and extensive Yuletide displays set up by homeowners who share a strong sense of community with their neighbors during this time of year.

 Portions of the former golf course were held back from residential development, however.
-With annexation of eight square miles of the Greenwood District, north of W 85th Street, now extending the city limits to N 145th Street, and with the baby boomers now enrolled in the public schools, the Seattle School District was in need of additional tracts on which to build new schools.
-In 1949, a seven-classroom addition to the Crown Hill school had met the burden of the increasing population to the area.
+With the 1954 annexation of eight square miles of the Greenwood District extending the city limits north from W 85th Street to N 145th Street, and with baby boomers now enrolled in public schools, the Seattle School District was in need of additional tracts on which to build new schools.
+In 1949, a seven-classroom addition to the Crown Hill school had temporarily met the burden of the increasing population in the area.